jcmgray/symmray/README.md

 an array, meaning that these can be `numpy`, `torch`, `jax` or any other `autoray` compatible library.

-Whilst block sparse arrays do no have such a well defined notion of shape as dense arrays, for easy and compatibility with other libraries, `symmray` arrays do have a `.shape` attribute which is the shape of the dense array that would be returned by calling `to_dense` on the array, and a similarly defined `.size`.
+Whilst block sparse arrays do not have such a well defined notion of shape as dense arrays, for ease and compatibility with other libraries, `symmray` arrays do have a `.shape` attribute which is the shape of the dense array that would be returned by calling `to_dense` on the array, and a similarly defined `.size`.
 Likewise, `symmray` supports fusing and unfusing of indices via